Smile4ever/VLC-Lyrics-Finder/README.md

 * Artist - Title (year of release) -> Steve Allen - Letter From My Heart (1984)
 * Artist - Title -> Steve Allen - Letter From My Heart
 * Artist - Title (anything): the information between parenthesis is discarded
+* Artist-Title: also works without spaces before and after the hyphen

 Wrong file names:
 * Title - Artist
-* File names that contain two hyphens, like "Artist - Title - Album name"
+* File names that contain two hyphens, like "Artist - Title - Album name".
+There is one exception: artist names that contain a hyphen are valid.
+For example "A-ha - Stay On These Roads".

 If your files contain metadata, Lyrics Finder uses that information.
 Otherwise, it uses intelligent guessing.